tommarien/blog/source/_posts/2015-06-20-how-to-embed-an-image-into-an-epl-label.md

 title: How to embed an image into an EPL label
 date: 2015-06-20T14:01:26+01:00
 categories:
-  - CSharp
+  - csharp
 tags:
-  - Epl
+  - epl
-  - Performance
+  - performance
 ---

 Our current project, has the ability to generate and combine [EPL](https://en.wikipedia.org/wiki/Eltron_Programming_Language) labels from different sources.
 One of the scenarios required to embed an image (png) into a generated label.